JoshMarshall756/dotfiles/README.md

 # Dotfiles
-Dotfiles and current wallpapers for the setup on my Desktop PC and Laptop
+Dotfiles and current wallpapers for the setup on my Laptop

 ## What's been used?
 - i3